finafisken/disco-gaben/README.md

 - `list` will list the current events that are available
 - `join` join the event specified with event id as argument eg. `!event join 5678`
 - `add` add an event to the event list.
 Arguments provided are:
-  - date: provide the date in this format `YYYY-MM-ddThh:mm`
+  - *date* provide the date in this format `YYYY-MM-ddThh:mm`
-  - title: provide title in qoutes to support spaces
+  - *title* provide title in qoutes to support spaces
-  - link: url to page relevant for event
+  - *link* url to page relevant for event